Coming out is different for everyone. That makes it hard to talk about things that will be true in each case.

 Timing is important.
 Do not do it at a time of high stress, like a birthday, anniversary, or crisis.
 It is better to do it when everyone is happy and calm.

 You may need to come out more than once.
 People often do not believe you at first or think it will go away.

 You may not get the response you want at first.
 Try very hard to stay calm, even if people say things that hurt you.

 Do not expect them to accept you right away.
 Many people need time to process something this big.

 Answer all their questions.
 Try to be honest and not angry or defensive.

 Writing a letter can help.
 This is a good way to put all your thoughts in one place.
 Try to imagine how they will feel and what they might ask.
 A good coming out letter talks about how much they mean to you, things you love about them, and why you want them to know.
 You should tell them what you hope for your relationship in the future.
 If you plan to give them a letter, don’t make it too long.
 Focus on why you value them and why you need their acceptance.

 Come out to them in person.
 Do not text, email, or call someone.
 Do not leave a letter or note for them to find when you are not there.
 If they live far away, you can do video, but it is always better to come out in person.
-If you are too scared to say it out loud, you can give them a letter to read.
+If you are too scared to say it out loud, you can give them a letter to read while you are with them.

 How people might act when you tell them